Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool manages notes in a notebook and explicitly lists all supported operations (create, list, update, delete).
-It distinguishes itself as the unified tool for all note operations, leaving no ambiguity about its purpose versus sibling tools.
+The description clearly states it manages notes in a notebook and lists all supported actions (create, list, update, delete).
+This distinguishes it from sibling tools like notebook_create or notebook_delete, which operate at the notebook level.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.